 Tools and Experience

 Now, why would you ask Derek?

-You would trust Derek with the project because he knows what he is doing with tools and he has experience.
-In any renovation project, unexpected things come up, and between he and I, he is the better choice, no doubt.
+You would trust Derek with the project because he knows what he is doing with tools, and he has experience.
+In any renovation project, unexpected things come up.
+And between me and him, he is the better choice.

 The fact that you would not trust me with the project does not mean that I am a bad person.
 It simply means that Derek is better qualified to do the job.

 Let’s take a moment to think about this analogy and why it means something to leadership development.

 The Right Tool